francisbarton/boundr/README.md

 ``` r
 bounds("spr")
 ```

     Warning in CPL_read_ogr(dsn, layer, query, as.character(options), quiet, : GDAL
     Message 1: organizePolygons() received a polygon with more than 100 parts.
-The processing may be really slow.
-You can skip the processing by setting METHOD=SKIP.

-    Warning in CPL_read_ogr(dsn, layer, query, as.character(options), quiet, : GDAL
-    Message 1: organizePolygons() received a polygon with more than 100 parts.
 The